-Textiles industry bad for the environment and our health.
-What you need to know?
+The Textile Industry bad for the environment and our health.
+What you need to know.

-China, produces most of the garments and, about 70 percent of the rivers and lakes are contaminated by the 2.5 billion gallons of wastewater produced by the textile industry.
+China produces most of the garments and, about 70 percent of the rivers and lakes contaminated by the 2.5 billion gallons of wastewater produced by the textile industry.

 The film RiverBlue examines the destruction of rivers in Asia caused by the largely unregulated textile industry.
 It also connects today’s consumer appetite for fast fashion as a cause of this environmental degradation and explores how manufacturing innovation could help solve this global problem.

-Fabric dyes not only affect the environment but also can cause health issue when exposed to them.
+Fabric dyes not only affect the environment but also can cause health issues when exposed to them.

-Reactive dyes are most commonly used in the dyeing of cellulose fibers, like cotton or flax as well as Wool.
-It is most frequently used for Tie-Dye, Tub or washing machine Dyeing (solid color), Low Immersion Dyeing, Batik, Dye Painting, Silk Painting, Screen & Block Printing or Stenciling, even Tie-dyeing Silk in a Microwave.
+Reactive dyes commonly used in the dyeing of cellulose fibers, like cotton or flax, and wool.
+Tie-Dye, Tub or washing machine Dyeing (solid color), Low Immersion Dyeing, Batik, Dye Painting, Silk Painting, Screen & Block Printing, or Stenciling, even Tie-dyeing Silk in a Microwave.

-Although there is not much health risk with consumers wearing reactive dyed clothing, they can cause problems in plant workers involved in the manufacture the dyes and textile workers who handle the dyes in the dyeing process as the powdered form will have respiratory effects if inhaled.
+Although there is not much health risk with consumers wearing reactive dyed clothing, they can cause problems with plant workers who handle the dyes in the process as the powdered form will have respiratory effects if inhaled.

-Certain disperse dyes have been implicated in causing allergic reactions, particularly when they are used for skintight, close-fitting clothes made from synthetic fibers.
+Certain disperse dyes w in causing allergic reactions, particularly when they used for skintight, close-fitting clothes made from synthetic fibers.
 Disperse dyes, showing low perspiration fastness, are responsible for this effect.
-Polyester dyed with disperse dyes does not in general pose a problem since the perspiration fastness is high.
+Polyester dyed with disperse dyes does not pose a problem since the perspiration fastness is high.
 However, problems can arise with polyamide or acetate rayon dyed with disperse dyes since the low perspiration fastness allows the dyes to migrate to the skin.

 Toxic Heavy Metals

 Some natural and synthetic dyes require the use of heavy metals to help bond dyes to the fibers.
-They are defined by their adverse effects on people’s health, for example, chrome, copper, and zinc are known carcinogens, yet are widely used in the production of synthetic dyes.
-These chemicals are found in the synthetic dyes that are used for all the spring fashions.
+They are defined by their adverse effects on people’s health, for example, chrome, copper, and zinc are known carcinogens, yet widely used in the production of synthetic dyes.
+These chemicals found in the synthetic dyes used for all the spring fashions.

 Education and learning about the products we purchase and consume is key to reducing environmental and health impact.
-Natural plant based dyes have been used for thousands of years but alas they are not all safe as some plants are toxic to humans or animals but there are a lot of alternatives and ways to use natural dyes with no environmental impact.
+Natural plant-based dyes have been used for thousands of years, but alas, they are not all safe as some plants are toxic to humans or animals.
+Still, there are a lot of alternatives and ways to use natural dyes with no environmental impact.

 The following are more resources that can further shed light on this.